On this page

 All non-citizens, including sponsors of visa applicants and non-migrating family members seeking to enter or stay in Australia, must satisfy the character requirement set out in Section 501 of the Migration Act 1958.

 The character requirement is usually linked to the class of visa being applied for through Public Interest Criterion (PIC) 4001.
 The test puts the onus on the person to show they are of good character.

-The Migration Act 1958 contains powers that enable the Minister for Immigration and Citizenship or the Department of Immigration and Citizenship to refuse or cancel a visa on the basis that a person does not pass the character test.
+The Migration Act 1958 contains powers that enable the Minister for Immigration and Border Protection or the Department of Immigration and Border Protection to refuse or cancel a visa on the basis that a person does not pass the character test.

 Decisions to cancel or refuse visas on the basis of the character test are made after full consideration of all the circumstances of the case and with reference to Ministerial Direction 55.
 Where the minister personally makes a decision to refuse or cancel a person's visa, he or she is not bound by the ministerial direction.

 The character test